brashrebel/wp-activity/readme.txt

 Tested up to: 2.9.2
 Stable tag: 0.7.1

-Display users events activity in frontend.
+Display users events activity in backend and/or frontend.
 For WP single (not tested with WPMU).

 == Description ==

 This plugin logs registered users events in your blog and displays it in frontend and backend.
-Admin can use this plugin to monitor a multi-blog activity without displaying it in frontend.
+Admin can use this plugin to monitor a multi-users blog activity without displaying it in frontend.

 - connections
 - new comments